Democrats in Maricopa County have an embarrassment of riches among their five candidates for County Attorney.

 Please tell the reader at least two reasons you would be a better County Attorney than the current County Attorney?

 - “The current interim appointee (Allister Adel) says nice things and has implemented some things on paper like about settlement policy, but no one is going to take advantage of it without a cultural change.
-We should staff up to fit the harm and just-result philosophy, we shouldn’t deviate down.
-We need to change the culture of the ‘tough-on-crime,’ mass incarceration era.”
+We need to change the culture of the ‘tough-on-crime,’ mass incarceration era.
+We need to prioritize prevention over detention.”

 - “Allister Adel is actively interfering with the rights of criminal defendants to prohibit defense counsel from reaching out to jurors after the trial.
 That hinders lawyers from finding due process errors and facts to prove the innocence of the client.
 It is a solution looking for a problem, and the only thing more un-American than convicting innocent people is making it harder to exonerate them.”